orta/TypeScript-TSServer-Plugin-Template/README.md

 # Open one VS Code window to work on your plugin
 code .

-# To have an environment which your plugin runs
-# Use this to hook in right as TS Server is booting:
+# Or to hook up a debugger, use this command
+# to have the TSServer wait till you attach:
 TSS_DEBUG_BRK=9559 code example

 # or use this to hook in later:
 TSS_DEBUG=9559 code example
 ```

-You can then use the launch option to connect your debugger to the running TSServer in the other window
+You can then use the launch options in this root project to connect your debugger to the running TSServer in the other window.
+To see changes, run the command palette "TypeScript: Reload Project" to restart the TSServer for the project.

+Make sure that the TypeScript version on that project runs from your `node_modules` and not the version which is embedded in vscode.
+You can see the logs via the vscode command 'TypeScript: Open TS Server Logs." ( search for 'Loading tsserver-plugin' to see whether it loaded correctly. )